In this guide, you can learn about:

 Auto Start: On

-In a Fixed Schedule, Auto Start works as if the setting “When dependencies are satisfied and planned start date is reached” was applied to the Project.
+In a Fixed Schedule, the Auto Start feature will automatically progress Milestones and Tasks into a "Started" status on their planned start dates in order to strictly adhere to the project plan.
 This setting is significant and intentional because this forces the Scheduled Start Date and Actual Start Date of the Task or Milestone to match the Planned (Fixed) Start Date, which maintains the Dates of all Tasks and Milestones.

 Fixed Deadlines: Fixed Deadline Schedules are perfect for Projects that need to be held to Due Dates, but the Scheduled Start Dates should reflect the reality of whether or not the Project is running behind or ahead of the Planned Dates.